snowyu/amforth/doc/source/UG/linux.rst

   > pwd
   .../amforth
   > ls
-  > tar xvf amforth-x.y.tgz
+  > tar xvfz amforth-x.y.tgz
   .. lots of files
   > ls
-  appl  core  doc  examples  lib  LICENSE.txt  readme.txt
+  appl  common avr8 msp430  doc  examples  lib  LICENSE.txt  readme.txt
   tools
-  > mkdir Atmel
   >

-Now you need access to an installed Atmel Studio 6 installation.
-Locate the program directory and copy the file :file:`avrasm2.exe` and the whole :file:`Appnotes2` directory into a newly created directory called :file:`Atmel`:
+Now you need to download the Atmel-Assembler package from the same source as you downloaded the amforth sources.
+Extract in the in the amforth base directory.
+This will create a subdirectory :file:`avr8/Atmel` that contains the assembler (as an exe file) and the necessary include files.

 .. code-block:: bash

-   > ls Atmel
+   > ls avr8/Atmel
    avrasm2.exe Appnotes2/
    >

-The :file:`Appnotes2` directory contains a lot of :file:`inc` files.
-They are text files.
-There is no need to convert them from DOS to unix text format.
-Take them as they are.

 Testing
 -------